 - LittleKuriboh flubbing a line of Yami's saying "Usually I enjoy parties where women blablablubluuuh" having cracked his voice.

 - Shrek had a collection of test animation and rendering errors — including the hilarious fuzzy donkey clips when they did a batch of final renders with the wrong settings.
+The first two sequels also had compilations of "technical goofs".

 - Madagascar also showed animation bloopers on its DVD.